Beer chemistry: Storage and degradation

 A particular problem with beer is that, unlike wine, its quality tends to deteriorate as it ages.
 A cat urine smell and flavor called ribes, named for the genus of the black currant, tends to develop and peak.
 A cardboard smell then dominates which is due to the release of 2-nonenal.
 In general, chemists believe that the "off-flavors" that come from old beers are due to reactive oxygen species.
 These may come in the form of oxygen free radicals, for example, which can change the chemical structures of compounds in beer that give them their taste.
 Oxygen radicals can cause increased concentrations of aldehydes from the Strecker degradation reactions of amino acids in beer.

-Beer is unique when compared to other alcoholic drinks because it is unstable in the final package.
+Beer is unique when compared to other alcoholic beverages because it is unstable in the final package.
 There are many variables and chemical compounds that affect the flavor of beer during the production steps, but also during the storage of beer.
 Beer will develop an off-flavor during storage because of many factors, including sunlight and the amount of oxygen in the headspace of the bottle.
 Other than changes in taste, beer can also develop visual changes.
 Beer can become hazy during storage.
 This is called colloidal stability (haze formation) and is typically caused by the raw materials used during the brewing process.
 The primary reaction that causes beer haze is the polymerization of polyphenols and binding with specific proteins.
 This type of haze can be seen when beer is cooled below 0 degrees Celsius.
 When the beer is raised to room temperature, the haze dissolves.
 But if a beer is stored at room temperature for too long (about 6 months) a permanent haze will form.
 A study done by Heuberger et al. (2012) concludes that storage temperature of beers affects the flavor stability.
 They found that the metabolite profile of room temperature and cold temperature stored beer differed significantly from fresh beer.
 They also have evidence to support significant beer oxidation after weeks of storage, which also has an effect on the flavor of beer.